 Always put food in a hot cast-iron skillet.

 CAST IRONWARE RECOMMENDATIONS AND WHAT TO COOK IN IT

 Lodge mini skillets are perfect for individual servings.
 Watch your overnight guests swoon over breakfast frittata in these.

 10 and/or 12-inch skillets are a must-have!
 Try one these recipes:

 Cast-iron pot with lid and wire bail is ideal for camping, but I made plenty of crowd-feeding soups and stews in mine like these traditional recipes:

 Last but not least, the Dutch Oven.
 From bread to soups and stews, this is one pot every kitchen should have.

-IF YOU LIKE THESE RECIPES, YOU WILL LOVE THIS ROUNDUP OF AMAZING DISHES YOU CAN MAKE IN YOUR CI:
+YOU WILL LOVE THIS ROUNDUP OF AMAZING DISHES YOU CAN MAKE IN YOUR CI: